Required versions of Microsoft Access Database Engine (ADE)

 Problem

-Since older versions of ADE are no longer supported by Microsoft, can they be removed or replaced with another version?
+Since all versions of ADE are no longer supported by Microsoft, can they be removed?
+Is there a replacement?

 Access 2010 is at end of life: https://learn.microsoft.com/en-us/lifecycle/end-of-support/end-of-support-2020